omahs/resolution-service/README.md

 - [Development notes](README.md#development-notes)

 Resolution service provides an API for getting domain data and metadata regardless of that domain's location (whether it is stored in Ethereum, Zilliqa, or any other blockchain).
-The service is used to cache blockchain events in a database for easy retrieval without acessing blockchain APIs.
+The service caches blockchain events in a database for easy retrieval without accessing blockchain APIs.

 The resolution service is provided as a docker image so it can be launched on a variety of platforms and in the cloud.

 ## Resolution service endpoints